Overview

 Can I extend a Taskade Genesis app with the API?

 Yes.
-Build your app with vibe coding, then extend it programmatically with the REST endpoints, agent prompts, automations, and MCP connectors covered here.
-This pairs natural-language app building with full developer control, so you can wire in custom integrations and proprietary systems.
+Build your app with vibe coding, then extend it programmatically with the REST endpoints, agent prompts, and automations covered here.
+Call your own systems and proprietary services from an automation's HTTP Request action, and work on the same workspace from Claude or Cursor through the hosted MCP server.
+That pairs natural-language app building with full developer control.
 Create your first Taskade Genesis app to get started.

 Related guides

-- MCP Server — Model Context Protocol endpoint for agents
+- MCP Server.
+Model Context Protocol endpoint for external AI clients.

-- MCP Connectors — Connect Claude Desktop, Cursor to Taskade
+- MCP Connectors.
+Connect Claude Desktop and Cursor to Taskade.